Nexmo/nexmo-developer/_tutorials/client-sdk-ios-add-sdk-to-your-app.md

 # How to Add the Nexmo Client SDK to your iOS App

-Let's get started with adding Nexmo Client SDK on your iOS app!
+In this tutorial you learn how to add the Nexmo Client SDK to your iOS app.

 ## Prerequisites

-To use the Nexmo SDK for iOS, you will need to have the following installed:
+To use the Nexmo SDK for iOS, you need to have the following installed:

 * Xcode 10 or later
 * iOS 10 or later

-## Add The SDK To Your iOS Project
+## Add the SDK to your iOS Project

 Open XCode with your iOS project.

-You can either install the Nexmo Client SDK via CocoaPods or directly:
+You can either install the Nexmo Client SDK via CocoaPods or directly.

 ### CocoaPods

-1. Open your project's `PodFile`
+1. Open your project's `PodFile`.

 2. Under your target add the `NexmoClient` pod.
 Replace `TargetName` with your actual target name.